-Because instant coffee has already been brewed, the amount of caffeine extracted depends on the company manufacturing the instant coffee.
+Because instant has already been brewed, the amount of caffeine extracted depends on the company manufacturing the instant coffee.

 Instant coffee is often cheaper and of poor quality

-The main reason why instant coffee is bad compared to ground coffee is that most instant coffees are made from Robusta beans.
+The main reason why instant is bad compared to ground coffee is that most instant coffees are made from Robusta beans.
 Robusta beans have a higher caffeine content than Arabica, and it is also a cheaper bean.
 The Robusta beans have double the caffeine quantity in the Arabica beans, but with lesser sugar and fats found in the Arabica.